 - Boil 2 cups of water in a small saucepan.
 Simmer the dates for about 3 minutes to soften them.

-- In a food processor or blender, puree the dates and the banana.
+- In a food processor or blender, puree the dates, the banana, and 2 tablespoons of the date water.

 - In a large bowl, combine the maple syrup, eggs, and vanilla.
 Add the dates, bananas, melted chocolate and coconut oil.
 Stir to combine well.

 - Add the dry ingredients to the wet ingredients and mix well.
 Transfer the batter to the baking pan.

 - Bake for 25 minutes, or until a toothpick inserted in the center comes out almost clean.
 Don’t overcook them or they will be dry.

 Note: I get a lot of questions about substituting whole wheat flour for gluten-free flour, or vice versa.
 In most of my recipes, you can interchange white whole wheat flour with gluten-free flour and the results will be equally delicious.
 Whole wheat flour tends to be a bit thirstier, so you may want to add an extra tablespoon of liquid if you’re going from a gluten-free recipe to a whole wheat version.